certik/fastGPT/README.md

 # fastGPT

-The progression of GPT-2 codes from the original to simpler / better (in some sense):
+The progression of GPT-2 codes from the original to "minimal", "nano" and "pico":

 * [openai/gpt-2](https://github.com/openai/gpt-2)
 * [karpathy/minGPT](https://github.com/karpathy/mingpt)